-*my morning power hour is crucial.
+*my morning power hours is crucial.
 Even if that morning power hour is 5 minutes long.
 That power hour is spent in quiet and I may read, meditate, stretch, go for a walk, or whatever I feel my body craves and needs.

 *chiropractic adjustments.
-I’ve been checked more often in the last two weeks for numerous reasons.
 I know that I adapt to stress much better when my nervous system is clear and with zero interference.

 *essential oils.
-There is something so beautiful about diffusing serenity, balance, onGuard and Breathe at different times throughout the day.
-Add in some Elevation, Citrus Bliss, eucalyptus, Wild Orange, and Lavender and I’m pretty much covering all of my bases between supporting my immune system, adapting to stress at a better level, and making my soul happy.
+There is something so beautiful about diffusing Serenity, Balance, OnGuard and Easy Air at different times throughout the day.
+Add in some Elevation, Citrus Bliss, Eucalyptus, Wild Orange, and Lavender and I’m pretty much covering all of my bases between supporting my immune system, adapting to stress at a better level, and making my soul happy.

 Making my soul happy.
 Deliciously happy.

 And making my soul deliciously happy is at least a step in the right direction towards freedom.
-I may not be hopping a plane to paradise anytime soon (although knowing that our temperature is dipping to -31C with the wind chill this afternoon is making me second guess our choice of a ski trip this weekend instead of sitting on a beach somewhere) but creating inner freedom is good too.
+I may not be hopping a plane to paradise but creating inner freedom is good too.

 The more intention I choose to place on my happiness and state of peace, I feel like the perceived monotony of life right now is more tolerable.
 I make no excuses for being selfish with my personal time.
-Caleigh may have had a cough but taking her to the gym with me on Tuesday morning meant that I could still get my own health and well-being taken care of.
+Regardless of what is happening with my family, I can still prioritize my own health and well-being.
 Waking up an extra 30 minutes early in the morning, even though I could easily use some more sleep, means that I get to breathe a little deeper and plan my day before it begins.

 Before applying the oxygen mask to the people who depend on you, attach your own oxygen mask first.
 Sound advice.
 And advice that I choose to follow in times where people are needing me to take care of them more than usual.
 I’m choosing to also take care of myself.